 The IRA provided \$2.6 billion for NOAA to invest in coastal communities and climate resilience.
-NOAA administers this funding through five distinct Climate-Ready Coasts and Communities Initiatives [70].
+NOAA administers this funding through five distinct Climate-Ready Coasts and Communities Initiatives [71].
 NOAA has also set aside over \$1 billion of this funding to support IIJA-funded programs (Figure 15), non-competitive partnerships, and technical assistance.
 Thus far, NOAA has awarded about \$940 million across over 100 projects under these initiatives.
-Some of this funding will be further distributed via the National Fish and Wildlife Foundation (NFWF) (Box).
+Some of this funding is being further distributed via the National Fish and Wildlife Foundation (NFWF) via the National Coastal Resilience Fund (Box 2).